Skip to content

 Best for Phone leads, trust-sensitive buyers Keyword control, custom landing pages, tracking

 Neither wins outright.
-LSAs suit agents who want vetted, per-lead phone volume with minimal setup.
-Search ads give you keyword-level control, custom landing pages, and richer conversion tracking.
-Most serious advertisers run both and compare cost per issued policy across them.
+LSAs suit agents who want vetted, per-lead phone volume with minimal setup — where they can get them at all.
+Search ads give you keyword-level control, custom landing pages, and richer conversion tracking in every state.
+Eligible advertisers who are serious about the channel run both and compare cost per issued policy across them.

 Why ranking isn’t just about budget